kubedb/docs/docs/guides/mssqlserver/concepts/catalog.md

 `metadata.name` is a required field that specifies the name of the `MSSQLServerVersion` crd.
 You have to specify this name in `spec.version` field of [MSSQLServer](/docs/guides/mssqlserver/concepts/mssqlserver.md) crd.

 We follow this convention for naming MSSQLServerVersion crd:
-- Name format: `{Original PostgreSQL image version}-{modification tag}`
+- Name format: `{Original MSSQLServer image version}-{modification tag}`

-We modify original PostgreSQL docker image to support additional features like WAL archiving, clustering etc. and re-tag the image with v1, v2 etc. modification tag.
+We modify original MSSQLServer docker image to support additional features like WAL archiving, clustering etc. and re-tag the image with v1, v2 etc. modification tag.
 An image with higher modification tag will have more features than the images with lower modification tag.
 Hence, it is recommended to use MSSQLServerVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version

-`spec.version` is a required field that specifies the original version of PostgreSQL database that has been used to build the docker image specified in `spec.db.image` field.
+`spec.version` is a required field that specifies the original version of MSSQLServer database that has been used to build the docker image specified in `spec.db.image` field.

 ### spec.deprecated